-It’s the world’s biggest musical and it opened at the Lyric Theatre in Sydney on Saturday night, giving audiences exactly what they expected and wanted.
+It’s the world’s biggest musical and it opened at the Lyric Theatre in Sydney last month, giving audiences exactly what they expected and wanted.
 Hamilton is the smash hit American history musical which has so far won 11 Tony Awards and a Pulitzer Prize when it debuted on Broadway in 2015.

 Since then, both critics and audiences have raved about the show the world over so we’re happy to report the Sydney version of Hamilton is as good as everyone hoped it would be – adding a few nice touches and definitely keeping the tradition which is everything ‘Hamilton‘ alive!

 So when it was announced Sydney would hold the show, everyone knew it would need to match the other productions – in performances, staging, production and direction.
 Thankfully it achieves this in spades – and yes, it really is as good as you’ve heard it is.

 So far nearly 8 million people around the globe have watched Hamilton live and another three million have watched it on Disney+ when it opened on the streaming platform only back in mid 2020.
 As well, nearly the full soundtrack of Hamilton has had nearly 8 million views on YouTube and nearly 45 million people have viewed the first song of the Broadway production on YouTube.
 That’s why the person who wrote it – Lin-Manuel Miranda – is now almost as well-known as his show.

 How can a story about the American Revolution strike a chord with so many?

 It seems obvious now, but when Hamilton first came out in New York in 2015 and we heard a musical about the American Revolution – set to hip-hop and rap – was bringing the house down, it seemed a little unlikely a show like this could keep up this widespread appeal and acclaim.